Fire-Affected Property Notice of Corrections

 - The damage must have occurred due to misfortune or calamity without fault of the owner.

-- You must apply within 12 months of the date on which the disaster occurred or within 60 days following the date an application form is mailed to you from the Assessor's Office.
+- You must apply within 12 months of the date on which the disaster occurred.

-- The damage to your property must exceed $10,000 in value loss.
+- The damage to your property must exceed $10,000 in market value loss.

 State Board of Equalization Resources